lid2000/exportlj/README.md

 # exportlj
-Exports a LiveJournal to an SQLite database using Node.js
+Exports a LiveJournal to a SQLite database using Node.js

 A long long time ago, I wrote a LiveJournal client called Deepest Sender.
 It was done in XUL for Mozilla/Netscape 6 and later Phoenix/Firebird/Firefox and it ended up being pretty popular.
 One of the last things I worked on before it was abandoned